 - cmake\system\name (Optional, Defaulted to True): Specify a custom value for CMAKE\SYSTEM\NAME instead of autodetect it. - parallel (Optional, Defaulted to True): If True, will append the -jN attribute for parallel building being N the cpu\count().
 Also applies to parallel test execution (by defining CTEST\PARALLEL\LEVEL environment variable). - build\type (Optional, Defaulted to None): Force the build type instead of taking the value from the settings.
-Note this will also make the CMAKE\BUILD\TYPE to be declared for multi configuration generators. - toolset (Optional, Defaulted to None): Specify a toolset for Visual Studio. - make\program (Optional, Defaulted to None): Indicate path to make. - set\cmake\flags (Optional, Defaulted to None): Whether or not to set CMake flags like CMAKE\CXX\FLAGS, CMAKE\C\FLAGS, etc. - msbuild\verbosity (Optional, Defaulted to None): verbosity level for MSBuild (in case of Visual Studio generator). - cmake\program (Optional, Defaulted to None): Path to the custom cmake executable. - generator\platform (Optional, Defaulted to None): Generator platform name or none to autodetect (-A cmake option).
+Note that CMAKE\BUILD\TYPE will not be declared when using CMake multi-configuration generators such as Visual Studio or XCode as it will not have effect. - toolset (Optional, Defaulted to None): Specify a toolset for Visual Studio. - make\program (Optional, Defaulted to None): Indicate path to make. - set\cmake\flags (Optional, Defaulted to None): Whether or not to set CMake flags like CMAKE\CXX\FLAGS, CMAKE\C\FLAGS, etc. - msbuild\verbosity (Optional, Defaulted to minimal): verbosity level for MSBuild (in case of Visual Studio generator).
+Set this parameter to None to avoid using it in the command line. - cmake\program (Optional, Defaulted to None): Path to the custom cmake executable. - generator\platform (Optional, Defaulted to None): Generator platform name or none to autodetect (-A cmake option).